Cyoda-platform/java-client-template/src/main/resources/functional_requirements/user_requirement_additional_info.md

-It seems like there was an issue with accessing the reference document.
-However, we can still work on defining your requirements for the 'Purrfect Pets' app.
+It looks like I can't access the reference document you mentioned, but we can still work together to define your requirements for the 'Purrfect Pets' API app.

-### Let's Start with Entities
+### Let's Define Some Key Entities
-To build a robust API for your app, we can define some key entities.
-Here are a few suggestions:
+To start, we could consider the following entities:

-1. **Pet**: Represents an individual pet available for adoption or sale.
+1. **Pet**: Represents individual pets available for adoption or sale.
-2. **User**: Represents users who will be interacting with the app.
+2. **User**: Represents users who will interact with the app.
-3. **Adoption**: Represents the process through which users adopt pets.
+3. **Adoption**: Represents the process of a user adopting a pet.

-Would you like to start with these entities, or do you have specific ones in mind?
+Would you like to go with these entities, or do you have other entities in mind?

 ### Next Steps: Workflows
-Once we finalize the entities, we can outline the workflows.
-Some workflows might include:
+Once we finalize the entities, we can define the workflows.
+Here are some potential workflows to consider:

-- **View Pets**: Users can browse available pets.
+- **Browse Pets**: Users can view and filter pets.
-- **Adopt a Pet**: Users can initiate the adoption process.
+- **Adopt Pet**: Users can start the adoption process.
-- **Leave Feedback**: Users can provide reviews on pets.
+- **Provide Feedback**: Users can leave reviews for pets.

-What are your thoughts?
-Do you have any specific workflows you'd like to include or modify?
+What do you think?
+Are there specific functionalities or workflows you would like to add or adjust?